awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/required-encryption-context-cmm.md

 ## Test vector input dimensions and ranges

-- required encryption context keys: Range is  (TODO: plus representative nonsense values?)
+- required encryption context keys: Range is every [representative required encryption context key](#representative-required-encryption-context-keys)
-- reproduced encryption context: Range is every subset of of the encryption context (TODO: plus representative nonsense values?)
+- reproduced encryption context: Range is every [representative reproduced encryption context](#representative-reproduced-encryption-context)

-### Representative value constraints
+### Representative values

-#### Required encryption context keys
+#### Representative required encryption context keys

 * Every subset of keys in the provided [encryption context](../../structures.md#encryption-context)
+* Any key NOT in the provided encryption context.

+#### Representative reproduced encryption context

+* Every subset of items in the provided [encryption context](../../structures.md#encryption-context)
-* Any value NOT in the provided encryption context.
+* Any item NOT in the provided encryption context.

 ## Test vector evaluation rules